 Bear is my spirit animal.

 My creative heroes are Jerry Garcia and Frank Lloyd Wright.

 I love medium roasted Ethiopian coffee beans and Pinot Noir from Dundee, Oregon.

 I love to fish, and eat fish, especially ceviche.

 My first concert was Seals & Crofts at Omaha Civic Auditorium.

 This is what it sounds like when I read a poem that I wrote.

 Have fun.
 Show respect.
 Don’t waste time.

 Art Opens the Door To Commerce.

 Writers and artists add beauty, truth, and meaning to the world.
-Naysayers might wonder how there is room for this in a client’s marketing plan.
-My reply is without beauty, truth or meaning in your corporate communications, you have little to offer that’s worthy of anyone’s attention.
+Without beauty, truth or meaning in your corporate communications, you have little to offer that’s worthy of anyone’s attention.